locoframework/loco-js-core/README.md

 # 👷🏻‍♂️ How does it work?

-After the document is loaded, Loco-JS checks the following `<body>`'s data attributes:
+After the document is loaded, Loco-JS-Core checks the following `<body>`'s data attributes:

 * data-namespace
 * data-controller